What Is Tech Neck?

 Osteoarthritis And Pinched Nerves

-Continued wear-and-tear on the neck leads to changes in the cartilage and bones (vertebrae) of the cervical spine (osteoarthritis).
+Continued wear-and-tear on the neck may lead to damage of the discs (each disc is made up of cartilage) and bones (vertebrae) of the cervical spine (a condition called osteoarthritis).
 Over time, the spinal nerves may also be affected (pinched nerve).

 More Complex Treatments